 Initial dosage: how much rectal diazepam is given initially?
 (Note recommended number of milligrams for this person) What are the usual reactions to rectal diazepam?
-What action should be taken if there are difficulties in the administration of rectal diazepam such as constipation/diarrhoea?
+What are the usual reactions to rectar diazepant: What action should be taken if there are difficulties in the administration of rectal diazepam such as constipation/diarrhoea?
 Can a second dose of rectal diazepam be given?
-Yes/No If Yes , after how long can a second dose of rectal diazepam be given? (state the time to have elapsed before re-administration takes place) Have record most all discourse in the second days O. Valata the record on a finalliance of the second How much rectal diazepam is given as a second dose? (state the number of milligrams to be given and how many times this can be done after how long) When should the person's usual doctor be consulted?
-When should 999 be dialled for emergency help? if the full prescribed dose of rectal diazepam fails to control the seizure Yes/No Other (Please give details) Who Should: administer the rectal diazepam? (ideally someone should be trained in at least 'Emergency Aid,' preferably 'First Aid at Work'): witness the administration of rectal diazepam? (this should normally be another member of staff of the same sex): sian of the same sex).
+Yes/No If Yes , after how long can a second dose of rectal diazepam be given? (state the time to have elapsed before re-administration takes place) How much rectal diazepam is given as a second dose? (state the number of milligrams to be given and how many times this can be done after how long) Wiles and the solution of the second second section is a second to the second section of the second section is a second section of the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the second section is a second section in the second section in the section is a section in the section in the section in the section is a section in the section in the section in the section is a section in the section in the section in the section in the section is a section in the section in When should the person's usual doctor be consulted?
+When should 999 be dialled for emergency help? when should 399 be dialied for emergency help: if the full prescribed dose of rectal diazepam fails to control the seizure Yes/No Other (Please give details) Who Should: administer the rectal diazepam? (ideally someone should be trained in at least 'Emergency Aid 's refere by 'First Aid at Morti's.
+Aid,' preferably 'First Aid at Work'): witness the administration of rectal diazepam? (this should normally be another member of staff of the same sex): ,